 Sometimes your back pain will feel debilitating regardless of what measures you take to control it.
 In these situations, soothing the discomfort is important.
 Pain and stiffness can quickly become a vicious circle where you’re too tense from the pain and immobile from the stiffness to release the spasms.
 Medication is often the only option here.
 When taking medication for pain, be careful that you’re not simply masking the symptoms and making them worse by moving when you should be resting.

 For a more natural treatment, try alternating between hot water bottles and ice packs, pressing them into the painful area for ten minutes each whenever the discomfort becomes too great.
 Try relaxing in warm Epsom salt baths to ease muscle pain.
 A Registered Massage Therapist can also work wonders (Try Evolve’s Registered Massage and Hot Stone Massage therapy sessions.).
-Some people find that acupuncture and chiropractic therapy offer relief.
+Some people find that acupuncture and chiropractic therapy offers relief.
 Try a variety of therapies that won’t further aggravate your condition until you find what works for you.

-Lastly, trying to relax as much as possible is important although naturally this is difficult when you’re in pain.
-Tension, stress and anxiety all tighten your neck and shoulders, putting extra strain on your back.
+Lastly, trying to relax as much as possible is important although naturally, this is difficult when you’re in pain.
+Tension, stress, and anxiety all tighten your neck and shoulders, putting extra strain on your back.
 This can cause you to tense up, further exacerbating the problem.
-Yoga, meditation, aromatherapy, breathing exercises and other relaxation techniques can all be of great help during a painful episode.
+Yoga, meditation, aromatherapy, breathing exercises, and other relaxation techniques can all be of great help during a painful episode.